tdi/minikube-play/README.md

 # Minikube playground

-This is a playground to play with kubernetes (k8s) in its one-node local cluster modem with a help from minikube.
+This is a playground to play with kubernetes (k8s) in its one-node local cluster mode with the help of [minikube](https://github.com/kubernetes/minikube).
 Minikube will run a virtualized, ready to play k8s cluster.

 # Install

+To install minikube for your OS, use our provision.sh script.

 Install the minikube: